vuongducphuong/documentation/content/applications/services/project/tasks/email_alias.rst

 .. image:: email_alias/email_project.png
    :align: center
-   :alt: In the settings of your project, define the emails alias under the tab email in Odoo Project
+   :alt: In the settings of your project, define the emails alias under the tab email in Leansoft Project

 .. important::
    All the recipients of the email (To/Cc/Bcc) are automatically added as followers of the task.